LucDupAtGitHub/PDBP/README.md

 *Program descriptions* are defined in terms of the *programming capabilities* that are *declared* in `trait Program`.
 A *meaning* of a program description is defined by defining an `implicit object` that *defines* the programming capabilities that are declared in `trait Program`.
 A specific meaning can be made available using a technique, *dependency injection by* `import`, that will be used a lot in our library.
 For *type classes*, dependency injection in `Dotty` is as simple as doing an appropriate `import`.

-By abuse of notation, we are often going to refer to both *program descriptions* and their *meaning* them as *programs*.
+By abuse of notation, we are often going to refer to both *program descriptions* and their *meaning* as *programs*.
 We hope that this will not lead to any confusion (especially since *program* is, generally, used to refer to *code written in some programming language*).

 There is are important differences between `FP` programs and `Dotty` programs (program *descriptions*, remember).
 Exploiting the flexibility that comes with those differences is one of the most important themes of this project.